espressif/esp-idf/docs/en/security/secure-boot-v2.rst

 - The RSA public key is stored on the device.
 The corresponding RSA private key is kept secret on a server and is never accessed by the device.

-- Upto three public keys can store can be generated and stored in ESP32S2 during manufacturing.
+- Up to three public keys can be generated and stored in ESP32-S2 during manufacturing.
 (ESP32 ECO3: only one key)

+  .. only:: esp32

-- ESP32S2 also provides the facility to revoke individual public keys.
+    - ESP32-S2 provides the facility to permanently revoke individual public keys.
+This can be configured conservatively or aggressively.

+    - Conservatively - The old key is revoked after the bootloader and application have successfully migrated to a new key.
+Aggressively - The key is revoked as soon as verification with this key fails.

 - Same image format & signature verification is applied for applications & software bootloader.